 Reasons Why You Might Need a Tooth Extraction

-- Severe Tooth Decay: When a cavity is too big to be fixed with a filling or crown, the tooth may need to come out.
+- Severe Tooth Decay: When a cavity is too large to be repaired with a filling or crown, the tooth may need to be removed.
+If decay reaches the inner part of the tooth, it can cause infection or severe pain.
+Removing the tooth prevents the problem from spreading to other teeth or the surrounding gums.

 Dr. Ren works with patients who need tooth extractions to ensure this is the most suitable solution for their oral health needs.
 We also offer tooth replacement options, including dental implants, when needed.